2024 Corn Yield Forecasts as of July 23

 Graph of Probability of the 2024 yield potential

-Figure 4.
-Probability of the 2024 yield potential to be below (at least 10% below for rainfed sites or 5% for irrigated sites, red color), near (± 10% for rainfed sites or ± 5% for irrigated sites, yellow color), and above (at least 10% above for rainfed sites or 5% above for irrigated sites, green color) the long-term (2005-2023) average yield potential at each location.
-Separate maps are shown for irrigated corn (top) and rainfed corn (bottom).
+Figure 4b.
+Probability of the 2024 yield potential for rainfed corn to be below (5% for rainfed sites, red color), near (±5% for rainfed sites, yellow color), and above (5% above for rainfed sites, green color) the long-term (2005-2023) average yield potential at each location.
 The larger a color section is within the pie chart, the higher the probability that end-of-season corn yield will be in that category.

 Conclusions